chaoss/wg-evolution/focus-areas/issue-resolution/issues-closed.md

 **Specific description: GitLab**

-In the case of GitLab, active issues are defined as "issues that are closed".
+In the case of GitLab, closed issues are defined as "issues that are closed".

 **Specific description: Jira**

-In the case of Jira, active issues are defined as "issues that change to the closed state".
+In the case of Jira, closed issues are defined as "issues that change to the closed state".

 **Specific description: Bugzilla**

-In the case of Bugzilla, active issues are defined as "bug reports that change to the closed state".
+In the case of Bugzilla, closed issues are defined as "bug reports that change to the closed state".

 ## References